Epicus Doomicus Metallicus: ReleaseEpicus Doomicus Metallicus was released on 10 June 1986 on vinyl and CD. The band was dropped from Black Dragon Records due to disappointing album sales. Candlemass followed up the album with Nightfall (1987), after being signed to Axis Records.

 The album has been re-issued in several formats.
 These include a re-issue by Powerline Records in 2002 that included a bonus disc of a live performance recorded in Birmingham in 1988.
 In 2011, the album was re-issued by Peaceville Records with an expanded booklet and the same bonus disc.

-Reception
+Reception and legacy

-Upon release, Epicus Doomicus Metallicus was met with universal critical acclaim, and since its release it has been looked upon as a cornerstone of doom metal.
+Epicus Doomicut Metallicus received positive reviews from critics.
 Eduardo Rivadavia of the online music database AllMusic referred to the album as "a pillar of classic '80s metal" offering "the strongest, most consistent songwriting of the band's career", although it "was let down by vocalist Johan Längqvist, whose performance failed to deliver with the power and command of his immediate successor Messiah Marcolin."
 Canadian reviewer Martin Popoff lauded the "new expression of doom as black as Black Sabbath" and the executions and mix of the six tracks of the album, but found them "too manic depressive too uniformly".
+Aaron Aedy, rhythm guitarist from goth / death-doom pioneers Paradise Lost, declared that Epicus Doomicus Metallicus was a "massive record" for them.

+Chris Chantler of Metal Hammer wrote in 2020: "With that audacious, literally genre-defining title, Candlemass honed and nailed an entire sound, style and atmosphere.
+Each song is virtually a template for How To Do Epic Doom Metal, from disconsolate opening monolith Solitude to the ornamental closing synths and female vocals of A Sorcerer’s Pledge."

 Track listings

-All songs written by Leif Edling except where noted.
+All tracks were written by Leif Edling.